dellis23/django-wordpress-auth/README.rst

     def my_view():
         pass

-Finally, the middleware provides access to the wordpress user via ``request.wordpress_user``.
+Finally, the middleware provides access to the WordPress user via ``request.wordpress_user``.

 See ``models.py`` for full reference.
-Some of the redundant naming conventions in the wordpress database have been made simpler as well.
+Some of the redundant naming conventions in the WordPress database have been made simpler as well.